facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

 Adding/Removing Objects
 ***********************

-Objects can be instanced from templates (i.e. :ref:`ObjectAttributes`) into the scene by template id with :ref:`Simulator.add_object` or by template string key with :ref:`Simulator.add_object_by_handle`.
+Objects can be instanced from templates (i.e. :ref:`ObjectAttributes`) into the scene by template id with :ref:`habitat_sim.physics.RigidObjectManager.add_object_by_id` or by template string key with :ref:`habitat_sim.physics.RigidObjectManager.add_object_by_handle`.
-These functions return a unique id which can be used to refer to the object instance.
-In the case of errors in construction, -1 is returned.
+These functions return a reference to the added object instance.
+In the case of errors in construction, an invalid reference is returned.

 By default, a new :ref:`SceneNode` will be created when an object is instanced.
 However, the object can be attached to an existing :ref:`SceneNode` (e.g. that of the :ref:`Agent`) if provided.
 This is demonstrated in `Embodied Agents`_.

-Object instances can be removed by id with :ref:`Simulator.remove_object`.
+Object instances can be removed by id with :ref:`habitat_sim.physics.RigidObjectManager.remove_object_by_ID` or by handle with :ref:`habitat_sim.physics.RigidObjectManager.remove_object_by_handle'.
 Optionally, the object's :ref:`SceneNode` can be left behind in the :ref:`SceneGraph` when it is removed (e.g. to prevent deletion of an embodied :ref:`Agent`'s :ref:`SceneNode`).

-:ref:`Simulator.get_existing_object_ids` will return a list of unique object ids for all objects instanced in the scene.
+:ref:`habitat_sim.physics.RigidObjectManager.get_object_handles` will return a list of the string handles for all the existing objects in the scene.

 MotionType
 **********